olumidebalogun1/Strategic-Insights-to-Boost-Sales-Profitability-and-Efficiency/README.md

 ![9  Top 10 Customers Who Make Up 80% of Total Sales](https://github.com/user-attachments/assets/5db34ae9-19b7-4d14-8a2e-d4e67e92c053)

+**Note: The chart above displays only the top 10 customers among the 392 customers driving 80% of total sales**.

 ### **Insights**:
 -	Out of 793 total customers, **392 customers contribute to 80%** of the total sales, meaning approximately **49.4%** of the customers account for 80% of the sales.
 **The top 10 customers within this group of 392 driving 80% of the total sales are: Sean Miller, Tamara Chand, Greg Tran, and others**.